 Even a short stint on the couch can up type 2 diabetes risk in at-risk seniors.
 In one 2017 study in the Journals of Gerontology, overweight seniors with prediabetes were asked to reduce their daily steps to no more than 1,000 a day for two weeks.
 Their blood sugar dramatically rose, speeding the onset of type 2 diabetes.
 “If people are going to be off their feet for an extended period they need to work actively to recover their ability to handle blood sugar,” said study author Stuart Phillips, PhD, a professor in the Department of Kinesiology at McMaster University in Hamilton, Ontario, Canada, in a news release.
 Not sure how active you are?
 Consider an old-school pedometer.
 Here are 10 reasons you’re better off with a pedometer than a fitness tracker.

 When 120 overweight women at risk for diabetes consumed green tea extract (1 gram), the diabetes drug Metformin, or green tea with Metformin, those who took green tea extract showed better blood sugar control than the Metformin groups.
 The study appears in Clinical Nutrition ESPEN.
 Here are 8 health benefits of green tea you haven’t heard of before.

 Get a healthy start

 Due to the epidemic of childhood obesity, diseases doctors only used to see in adulthood—such as type 2 diabetes—they’re now diagnosing in kids.
-New research shows that when overweight children slim down before puberty, their risk of type 2 diabetes decreases dramatically.
-Later weight loss also lowers the risk of type 2 diabetes in adulthood—just not as much, the study found.
+Research shows that when overweight children slim down before puberty, their risk of type 2 diabetes decreases dramatically.
+Later weight loss also lowers the risk of type 2 diabetes in adulthood—just not as much, according to a 2018 study in the New England Journal of Medicine.
 Addressing weight with your child is a sensitive matter.
 Here’s how to talk to your kids about weight.